Cropland use by birds wintering in arable landscape in south-western Poland

 Published source details

 Published source details Orlowski G. (2006) Cropland use by birds wintering in arable landscape in south-western Poland.
-Agriculture, Ecosystems and Environment, 116, 273-279
+Agriculture, Ecosystems & Environment, 116, 273-279.

 A decrease in farmland bird abundance has been observed in many parts of Europe in recent years.
 In Western Europe, the decline of many seed-eating birds has been attributed to a greatly reduced over-winter stubble field area (important foraging habitat) due to abandonment of spring sown cereals in favour of winter varieties, as well as disappearance of wild growing weeds due to the extensive herbicide use.
 Central European farmland, with its less intensive agricultural production, constitutes an important refuge for many bird species.